UniversityOfSaskatchewanCMPT371/term-project-fall2019-team-2/README.md

 For more information about ID1 and the location of its contents, refer to [here](https://github.com/UniversityOfSaskatchewanCMPT371/term-project-fall2019-team-2/tree/ID1/documents/ID1).

+## Prototypes

+Prototypes can be found in `prototypes/` and a central description of all the prototypes along with our results from them can be found in `documents/prototypes.md`

 ## Installing

 In the project directory, you can run: